ngrunwald/clj-elasticsearch/README.md

                               {:on-failure (fn [e] (throw e))
                                :on-success (fn [res] (println (convert res :clj)))})})
 ```
+A bit more details can be found in the tests.

 ## See Also

 For other Elasticsearch Clojure clients:

-* [elastisch](https://github.com/clojurewerkz/elastisch) A idiomatic Clojure wrapper for the Http API
+* [elastisch](https://github.com/clojurewerkz/elastisch): A idiomatic Clojure wrapper for the Http API
-* [esearch](https://github.com/mpenet/clj-esearch) An asynchronous client for the Http API
+* [esearch](https://github.com/mpenet/clj-esearch): An asynchronous client for the Http API

 ## License